karx/karx.github.io/AdEngine/README.md

 * Knowledge Transfer/Integrate

 Akriya Technologies proposes to design, develop and provide installation of v1.0 of the proposed system to cater for 5 personas.
-This activity will require 8-10 weeks.
-The estimated cost for this activity would be 4 lakhs INR plus additional charges including travel, server rental and hardware costs.
+This activity will require <strike>8-10 weeks </strike> 5 weeks.
+The estimated cost for this activity would be <strike> 4 lakhs INR </strike> 2 lakhs INR plus additional charges including travel, server rental and hardware costs.

 The Value Proposition of using Akriya Technologies for this project are:
 * Proven engineering techniques for making Integrated systems.